AlingBukang/JMeter-CLI-Runner/README.md

+This project is a simple and easy way to run JMeter tests from the command line interface (CLI).
+JMeter is a powerful tool for performance testing, but it can be cumbersome to use the graphical user interface (GUI) for large or complex tests.
+With this project, you can run JMeter tests with just a few commands and get the results in various formats.

+### Features
+- Run JMeter tests from the CLI with minimal configuration
+- Specify test parameters such as thread count, ramp-up time, loop count, etc.
+- Generate test reports in HTML, CSV, XML, or JSON formats
+- View test results in graphs and charts using the JMeter Dashboard
+- Customize test scenarios using JMeter properties and variables

+### Prerequisites
+- Java 8 or higher
+- JMeter 5.4.3 or higher
+- A JMeter test plan (.jmx file)

 ### Things to do before running the script:
 - Verify the JMeter test plan has the correct user defined variables, csv input data file.
 - Check runJMeter.bat has the right directory location of the JMeter application as well the the JMeter script, input data, etc.